JulienD/vagrant-ansible-server-playbooks/README.md

 ## Other environnements

-The repository hosts several developpment environnements you can access in the other branches.
+The repository hosts several development environnements you can access in the other branches.
 Each of them are designed to answer to specific needs.

 - ubuntu-14.04-lamp-dev
-- ubuntu-14.04-pyhton-dev
 - ubuntu-14.04-nodejs-dev
-- ubuntu-14.04-ruby-dev

 ## Requirements